Dhananjaya (actor): Daali and success (2018–present)

+Production and other work

 Riding on the success of his acting career in Sandalwood, Dhananjaya has set up his own production house Daali Pictures named after his popular character Daali.
-Badava Rascal - A Kannada film, will be marking Dhananjaya's entry into the journey as a producer under his home banner.
-The film has the production part and is due for release soon.
-According to recent announcements Dhananjaya is set to produce second film named Head Bush under his home banner Daali Pictures.
+Badava Rascal - A Kannada film, marked Dhananjaya's entry into the journey as a producer under his home banner.
+The film directed by Debutant Shankar Guru opened to positive to mixed reviews but became a sleeper hit at the box office.
+His next production venture was named Head Bush directed by Debutant Shoonya and story by Agni Shridhar under his home banner Daali Pictures.
 The film based on the life-story of Bangalore's infamous underworld don - Jayaraj.
+The film opened to mixed reviews and fared averagely at the box office and attracted controversy over the Veeragase scene in the movie.
+His third production was Tagarupalya, a rural comedy drama movie directed by Debutant Umesh Krupa, starring Nagabushana, Debutante Amrutha Prem, Rangayana Raghu and others.
+The movie opened to positive to mixed reviews and performed decently at the box office.

 Dhananjaya has also penned for songs in movies that he has starred in as well as other indie films.
-The upcoming Kannada film named Orchestra - a first production venture by musician Raghu Dixit being one of his first as a lyricist in Kannada film industry.
-He has also written multiple songs for his upcoming movie Badava Rascal among which one of them was released recently and was a huge hit.
+The Kannada film Orchestra Mysuru- a first production venture by musician Raghu Dixit being one of his first as a lyricist in Kannada film industry.
+He has also written multiple songs for his production movies Badava Rascal, Head Bush, Tagru Palya among which many of them were a huge hit.

+He also penned few lines for the movie Daredevil Mustafa which went to feature in the Karnataka State Budget for the year 2024.
 Dhananjaya often writes columns in Kannada newspapers choosing topics such as social issues and human values.